mc0110/wiproIII2ha/README.md

 ## Schemes
+An alarm system essentially has 3 states (disarmed, armed and triggered).
+A control system must therefore be able to recognise the states and achieve state changes.

+State changes:
+The remote control of the WiProIII has a one-button operation for arming/disarming.
+Triggering of the alarm is achieved by any sensor when the system is armed.

+Status detection:
+Since the WiProIII controls the central locking, arming also locks the RV or disarming unlocks it.
+Therefore, if the status of the central locking is detected, the status of the alarm system is also known.
+If the alarm is triggered, this can be recognised by the horn.

+Thus, all functions can be very easily connected to the Home Assistant instance via an ESPHOME interface.

+## Realisation
 The WiProIII Alarm System is supplied with one remote control, but can be extended with additional rc's.
 When the alarm system is activated, a signal is also sent to the central locking system to lock the vehicle.

 ### Modify wireless remote control